mnavascues/ABC_TimeAdapt/README.md

    - "groups": Numerical code to indicate the groups of individuals for which summary statistics will be calculated.
 For each digit, individuals with the same number form one group, each digit defines a set of groups.
 Summary statistics comparing groups (such as Fst).
 Numbers indicating groups must be consecutive and start with 0.

 - *Genome information file*:

+...

+### How to cite TimeAdapt

+TimeAdapt implements the method described by Pavinato et al. (2020).
+The code puts together several tools that should be acknowledged when using TimeAdapt: SLiM, pyslim, msprime (TODO: add full citation for these)